jonaselreweny/k8s-training/neo4j-setup/readme.md

    sudo apt-get update
    sudo apt-get install -y kubectl
    ```
+2. Install the Neo4j for VS Code extension:
+   - Open VS Code and go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
+   - Search for `Neo4j` in the Extensions view search bar.
+   - Find the `Neo4j for VS Code` extension by Neo4j and click the `Install` button.
+   - After installation, you may need to reload VS Code to activate the extension.

 ## Connect to the AKS Cluster and Set Default Context
 1. Make a copy of the `example.env` file and name it `.env`: